-But how much does it cost to visit Pompeii or take a trip to Pompeii from Rome?
+But how much does it cost to visit Pompeii or take an excursion to Pompeii from Rome?

 If you prefer to organise the trip yourself, you'll need to buy tickets to Pompeii in advance, book a train or bus ticket and pay for your own food.

-But if you're really worried about how to squeeze in a visit to Pompeii without breaking your budget, don't worry: I always recommend doing the maths before you go to see roughly how much a trip to the city of Vesuvius from Rome will cost you.
+But if you're really worried about how to squeeze in a visit to Pompeii without breaking your budget, don't worry: I always recommend doing the maths before you go to see roughly how much it will cost you to make a trip to the city of Vesuvius from Rome.
 In this article on how much it costs to visit Pompeii I help you work it out.

 How to get to Pompeii from Rome?

-If you are in Rome and you are planning to visit Pompeii, it is clear that joining an organised tour is the easiest and most comfortable option, but there are also other ways to get to Pompeii if you prefer to visit Pompeii on your own.
+If you are in Rome and you are planning to visit Pompeii, it is clear that joining an organised tour is the easiest and most comfortable option, but you should know that there are also other ways to get to Pompeii if you prefer to visit Pompeii on your own.

-From the Italian capital, you have the option of travelling by train, by bus or even by car if you decide to hire your own vehicle for greater autonomy when visiting the country.
+Leaving from the Italian capital, you will have the option of travelling by train, by bus or even by car if you decide to rent your own vehicle to have more autonomy while visiting the country.
 Prices, journey times and how to get tickets are summarised in this article on how to get to Pompeii from Rome.

 How long are the excursions to Pompeii from Rome?

-To visit Pompeii from Rome you'll need a full day.
+To visit Pompeii from Rome you will need a full day.
 The two cities are more than 200 kilometres apart and although the journey is not too tiring (the road views are beautiful) you will need to spend several hours in Pompeii to get the most out of the city.

-On a guided tour from Rome you'll usually leave the centre of the capital early in the morning and return to the same point late in the afternoon, after having spent an incredible day visiting the city petrified by Vesuvius.
-In this article on the duration of tours and visits to Pompeii, I'll give you more details to help you with the organisation.
+On a guided tour from Rome it is most common to leave the centre of the capital early in the morning and return to the same point late in the afternoon, after having spent an incredible day visiting the city petrified by Vesuvius.
+In this article about the duration of tours and visits to Pompeii, I will give you more details to help you with the organisation.

-If you want to visit Pompeii on your own, the logistics become more complicated, as you will have to travel by public transport.
-In this case, a high-speed train, although more expensive, will help you to save time and make the most of your day in Pompeii.
+If you want to visit Pompeii on your own, the logistics become more complicated, as you will have to go by public transport.
+In this case, a high-speed train, although more expensive, will help you to save time on arrival and to make the most of your day in Pompeii.

-An expert guide will undoubtedly help you visit and understand the essentials of the place without having to waste time wandering the streets at your own pace.
+Of course, an expert guide will certainly help you to visit and understand the essentials of the place without having to waste time wandering the streets at your own pace.

 Can I visit Pompeii with children?

-Of course it is, Pompeii is a great destination to visit with the whole family, and the youngest members of the family will love it.
-You'll spend a day outdoors touring palaces, temples and petrified theatres with Vesuvius in the background.
+Of course you can, Pompeii is a great destination to visit with the whole family and the little ones will love it.
+You will spend a day outdoors visiting palaces, temples and petrified theatres with Vesuvius in the background.

 The important thing is that they go prepared with comfortable shoes (in fact this is essential for the whole family), protected from the sun and heat in summer and above all that they don't miss a snack or fresh water throughout the day.

-If you also want to introduce them to history, you can always take the opportunity to tell them how volcanoes work and the history of Pompeii.
+If you also want to introduce them to history, you can always take the opportunity to tell them about how volcanoes work and the history of Pompeii.
 Italy with children is always a good idea and Pompeii, of course, too.
-Here is a link to my article about visiting Pompeii with children so that you can take into account some recommendations.
+Here is a link to my article on visiting Pompeii with children for you to take into account some recommendations.